Jamie Dunn: Other performances

-Dunn's early performing days were spent as a singer songwriter and as drummer for the Brisbane band Hands Down.
+Dunn's early performing days were spent as a singer-songwriter and as drummer for the Brisbane band Hands Down.
 He began his career on Channel Seven's Wombat.

-Dunn co-starred in the film True Love directed by Robert Braiden for which he won the first Runner up Best Actor Award at the 2012 Picture Start Film Festival in New York.
+Dunn co-starred in the film True Love directed by Robert Braiden for which he won the first Runner-up Best Actor Award at the 2012 Picture Start Film Festival in New York.

+In 1996, Dunn created the children's television series Spuds In Duds, a parody of Bananas in Pyjamas with potatoes.
+Dunn co-wrote, produced and co-starred in the series with longtime creative partner Ian Calder.
+Originally intended to be a segment for Agro's Cartoon Connection, the series was broadcast on community television channel Briz 31.
+The series is now considered lost media.

 Subject of stalking

 Between 2012 and September 2014, Dunn was the subject of a stalker responsible for online harassment and threats of violence.
 This stalker, a journalist whom he met several times but hardly knew, was sending up to 50 emails a day.
 She pleaded guilty to stalking in Caboolture Magistrates' Court in December 2014, and was fined $1000 and put on a two-year good behaviour bond, with no conviction recorded.